boushphong/monitoring/Prometheus and Grafana.md

 This query will return the sum of the rate of `http_requests_total` over the last 5 minutes, grouped by the `method` label (e.g., GET, POST).

 Remember, these are just simple examples.
 PromQL is a powerful query language that supports a wide range of functions, operators, and aggregations, allowing you to construct complex queries to analyze your metrics.

+## Alert Manager
+**Alert Manager** is a component of Prometheus that handles alerts sent by client applications such as the Prometheus server.
+It takes cares of deduplicating, grouping, and routing them to the correct receiver integrations such as email, PagerDuty ...,

+1. **Alerting rules in Prometheus servers**: Prometheus servers send alerts to the Alertmanager.
+These alerts are based on alerting rules in the Prometheus servers.
+When the conditions in an alerting rule are met (i.e., when certain thresholds are breached), an alert is fired to the Alertmanager.
+2. **Grouping of alerts**: Alertmanager groups received alerts by the label value in the alerts.
+This is useful in grouping similar alerts together, which can help in reducing the noise and focusing on the problem at hand.
+3. **Inhibition**: Alertmanager supports a concept of inhibition where an alert can mute notifications for certain other alerts if certain label sets match.
+4. **Silencing**: Alertmanager also supports manually silencing notifications for a given alert.
+5. **Sending notifications**: After deduplication, grouping, and applying inhibition and silencing, Alertmanager sends notification about the alerts to the specified receiver.